University of Plymouth

 Residence:

-Home fees status only: you must complete the relevant information about your residence status in your application
+Home fee status: you must complete the relevant information about your residence status in your application.

 Application: